hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/acl_language.md

 **Participant** defines the person or entity that has submitted a transaction for processing.
 If a Participant is specified they must exist in the Participant Registry.
 The PARTICIPANT may optionally be bound to a variable for use in a PREDICATE.
 The special value 'ANY' may be used to denote that participant type checking is not enforced for a rule.

-**Condition** is a Boolean Javascript expression over bound variables.
-Any Javascript expression that is legal with the an `if(...)` expression may be used here.
+**Condition** is a Boolean JavaScript expression over bound variables.
+Any JavaScript expression that is legal with the an `if(...)` expression may be used here.

 **Action** identifies the action of the rule.
 It must be one of: ALLOW, DENY.